The Information Security Office (ISO) continuously strives for daily operational excellence

 Tips & resources

-U of U virtual private network
+U of U virtual private networks

-To access certain resources on the University of Utah network, campus employees and students who work or study remotely and and hospital/clinics personnel who work remotely should use a secure virtual private network (VPN).
+To access certain resources on the University of Utah network, campus employees and students who work or study remotely and hospital/clinics personnel who work remotely should use a secure virtual private network (VPN).

 - Palo Alto Global Protect